-It is possible and desirable to bring about full Communist unity by bringing back into the Party the Opposition [Central Caucus faction], on the basis of the decisions of the CI.
-In carrying out this reuniting, the decision about recruiting groups shall not be applied, but rather betterfitting forms must be found for the organizational assimilation of returning members of the Opposition.
+It is possible and desirable to bring about full Communist unity by bringing back into the Party the Opposition, on the basis of the decisions of the CI.
+In carrying out this reuniting, the decision about recruiting groups shall not be applied, but rather better-fitting forms must be found for the organizational assimilation of returning members of the opposition.
 All measures shall be taken in agreement with the representative of the Communist International.